 An introduction to our 9-day France itinerary

-Lyon, Burgundy, and Paris — highlights, day trips, and practical information
+Lyon, Dijon, and Paris — highlights, day trips, and practical information

 Mr. TWS and I feel very lucky.
 Our trip in late November/early December marked our sixth time in France, fifth time in Paris, and first time in both Lyon and the Burgundy region.
 And I’ll be happy to return again and again, exploring new places and revisiting favorites.